Bridge Housing

 Sandy's Place

-Sandy’s Place Hotel – Bridge Housing Good Neighbour Plan
+Sandy’s Place Hotel – Bridge Housing Good Neighbour Statement of Operations

 Boyle Street Community Services

-Sandy’s Place has the capacity to temporarily house people in up to 56 units while they access support services, including cultural support, and work toward permanent housing or achieve other client-centred goals.
+Sandy’s Place has the capacity to temporarily house people in up to 56 units while they access support services, including cultural supports, and work toward permanent housing or achieve other client-centred goals.

 Service Standards: